cvilas/grape/modules/common/ipc/docs/ipc_options.md

   - Can be used on different data links (eg: serial, bluetooth).
 IP is not required.
   - Indications of use in autonomous robots
   - Embeddable, even in microcontrollers
   - Very new and under active development, sponsored by Eclipse foundation.
-No releases yet.
-  - Huge ambitions for the project, with plugins for variety of messaging protocols such as DDS, MQTT, etc. This could be a good thing for building large, scalable, interoperable applications.
-But it could also get bloated over time, just like FastDDS.
+  - Huge ambitions for the project, with plugins for variety of messaging protocols such as DDS, MQTT, etc. Also provides [ros2 RMW](https://github.com/ros2/rmw_zenoh).
+This could be a good thing for building large, scalable, interoperable applications.
+But it could also get bloated over time.